Chaédria LaBouvier: Career

-Cultural influence
+Controversy

 LaBouvier called her experience with the Guggenheim as shaped by artistic director Nancy Spector and other leadership as "the most racist professional experience of my life."
 LaBouvier described additional specific instances of her treatment on her personal Twitter account and in news articles.

-After criticism from LaBouvier, the Guggenheim hired an external firm to investigate her claims.
+After criticism from LaBouvier, the Guggenheim hired an external firm to investigate her claims, LaBouvier declined to contribute to the investigation of her own allegations.
 It ultimately found "no evidence that Ms. LaBouvier was subject to adverse treatment on the basis of her race."
 However, while the investigation was under way, museum employees submitted a public letter to the board, calling for them to "replace those members of the executive cabinet who have repeatedly proven that they are not committed to decisive, anti-racist action and do not act in good faith with BIPOC leaders."
 After the investigation's conclusion, Spector voluntarily parted ways with the museum.

 Because of her public statements and actions, LaBouvier has been recognized as a catalyst for the "Change the Museum" movement.